JoseRoca/AfxNova/docs/File Management /CFileSys Class.md

 DIM pFileSys AS CFileSys
 DIM nFileSize AS LONG = pFileSys.GetFileSize("C:\MyPath\MyFile.txt")
 ```

-# <a name="GetFileType"></a>GetFileType
+---

+## GetFileType

-Returns information about the type of a file.
-For example, for files ending in .TXT, "Text Document" is returned.
+Returns localized information about the type of a file.
+For example, for files ending in .TXT, "Text Document" is returned ("Documento de texto" in Spanish computers).

 ```
 FUNCTION GetFileType (BYREF cbsFile AS CBSTR) AS CBSTR